dejonggr/nf-scomatic/README.md

 ### `pacbio`

 PacBio BAMs have different sequencing quality metrics than 10X BAMs.
-When using PacBio BAMs, please use the profile `--profile pacbio` so that the appropriate filters can be used:
+When using PacBio BAMs, please pass `-profile pacbio` so that the appropriate filters can be used:

 ```bash
 nextflow run nf-scomatic \